-Maid rites, tavern burgers or loose meat sandwiches, are a super quick and easy dinner that your family is sure to love!
-They are a staple in Iowa and throughout the Midwest, now you can have one of these classic sandwiches at home no matter where you live!
+Maid-rites, tavern burgers or loose meat sandwiches, are a super quick and easy dinner that your family is sure to love.
+Maid-Rite restaurants are a staple in Iowa and throughout the Midwest, now you can have one of these classic sandwiches at home no matter where you live!

 If you are unfamiliar, maid rites are a loosemeat ground beef sandwich.
 It’s like a sloppy joe without the tomato sauce.